NethServer/docs/developer-manual/en/owncloud.rst

 LDAP authentication
 ===================

-It is enabled by default when clear install |product_oc| and can be `manually activated <http://nethserver.readthedocs.org/en/latest/owncloud.html#ldap-configuration>`_ in the update scenario.
+It is enabled by default when clear install ownCloud and can be `manually activated <http://nethserver.readthedocs.org/en/latest/owncloud.html#ldap-configuration>`_ in the update scenario.

 To do the automatic configuration a patched version of the ``occ`` command line tool has been used.
 The patch add the ``ldap:create-empty-config`` command as explained `here. <https://github.com/owncloud/core/pull/11347>`_ The patched files are: ::